pelikhan/action-genai-translator/README.md

 - `lang`: The iso-code target language for translation. (default: `fr`)
 - `source`: The iso-code source language for translation. (default: `en`)
-- `files`: Files to process, separated by semi columns.
+- `files`: Files to process, separated by semi colons.
 Default is `README.md`.
 - `instructions`: Extra instructions for the LLM to use when translating.
 - `instructions_file`: Path to a file containing extra instructions for the LLM to use when translating.
 - `starlight_dir`: root folder of the Astro Starlight documentation.